 For honest and ethical appraisals, count on Nancy J. Shilling Real Estate Appraisals

-When busy with an order, we follow the highest ethical standards possible.
-We don't do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal professions biggest taboo, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
+Nancy J. Shilling Real Estate Appraisals holds itself to the industry standards and rules set in place for professional behavior.
+We refuse to accept anything less from ourselves.
+Doing orders on contingency fees is never an option.
+That is, we don't agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is perhaps the appraisal professions biggest taboo, because it would invite fraudulent practices since increasing the value of the home would increase the their paycheck.
 We don't do that.
-Other improper practices may be defined by state law or professional societies that the appraiser belongs.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can be confident we are going above and beyond to provide an unbiased determination of the home or property value.

 When you request an appraisal from Nancy J. Shilling Real Estate Appraisals we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.